happilyeverafter95/pdf-wrangler/README.md

 # pdf-wrangler

-This is a PDFMiner wrapper used to simplify extraction.
+PDFMiner wrapper used to simplify PDF extraction.
 More functionalities to come to make it a more general purpose PDF utility tool.

+## Document Module

+The `Document` module provides a class with the same name used to represent a PDF document.
+The primary `pages` attribute contains extracted text and images compatible with [Pillow Images](https://pillow.readthedocs.io/en/stable/reference/Image.html).

+PDF metadata can also be accessed through the `metadata` attribute.

-## Usage
+## Example Usage

 ```
 from pdf_wrangler import Document